Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 They also take a slightly different approach to serving ads.
 While Google AdSense serves static ads, Monumetric has the ability to rotate their ads in the same spot while the visitor is still on the page, increasing the number of impressions and therefore your payout.

 In terms of requirements, in addition to a traffic floor of 10,000 pageviews per month, over 50% of this traffic must originate in the US, Canada, the UK and Australia/New Zealand.
-Also, in some cases your website needs to be approved by individual merchants before their ads can be shown.
+Also, in some cases your website needs to be approved by individual merchants before their ads can appear.

-Finally, compared to cost-per-click networks that tend to operate a self-serve mode for customer support, Monumetric’s personalized support gets rave reviews from website owners.
+Finally, compared to cost-per-click platforms that tend to operate a self-serve mode for customer support, Monumetric’s personalized support gets rave reviews from website owners.

 - Net 60 payments